Dave Sharma: 2022 election

 At the 2022 federal election Sharma faced an independent challenge from businesswoman Allegra Spender, who is part of a noteworthy family of politicians, and part of a broader movement of teal independents during this election.
 During the campaign Sharma dropped the Liberal party logo from his advertising and changed the colour scheme for some of his material from the traditional Liberal blue to teal, the colour being used by his opponent.
 Sharma lost the 2022 election to independent candidate Allegra Spender.
 Spender won decisively with 54% of the two-party preferred vote.

-Views
+2023 Senate pre-selection

+Sharma was selected by the Liberal Party to fill the vacancy in the Senate caused by the resignation of Marise Payne.
+He was one of ten candidates to nominate for the position, beating out the likes of former Australian Capital Territory senator Zed Seselja and former New South Wales state minister for transport Andrew Constance, both of whom were endorsed by party leader Peter Dutton.
+He was appointed to the Senate in a joint sitting of the New South Wales parliament on 30 November 2023.

+Political positions

+Climate change

 Sharma advocates for Australia to do more to mitigate global climate change.
 He said the Liberal–National Coalition should have attempted to persuade Donald Trump to have the United States rejoin the Paris Agreement and that it should push other countries to meet their targets under the agreement.
 In 2020, he opposed a government plan that would have provided federal funding to coal power plants.
 Sharma opposed electric car mandates that he felt were too totalitarian or communist.